taskforge/cli/src/docs/designs/server.rst

        "payload": {"title": "write server design document"}
    }

-All other task metadata can be provided as usual with the exception of "id".
+All other task metadata can be provided as usual with the exception of the "id" field.
 A more complete example looks like:

 .. code::